mppan821/homelab/docs/bootstrap.md

 - **Nodes not joining:** Ensure the workers can reach `https://192.168.0.100:6443` and that `kubeadm token create --print-join-command` returns a valid token.
 - **MetalLB services not reachable:** Confirm the IP range defined in `../clusters/homelab/infrastructure/addons/metallb/addresspool.yaml` stays inside the same LAN as your nodes (e.g., `192.168.0.200-210` if the cluster sits on `192.168.0.0/24`).
 Addresses outside the local subnet will not route over Wi-Fi/LAN clients.
 - **Cert-manager stuck on challenges:** Make sure the `letsencrypt-cloudflare` `ClusterIssuer` shows `Ready=True` (`kubectl describe clusterissuer letsencrypt-cloudflare`) and that wildcard/host-specific challenges in `kubectl get challenges -A` report `Valid`.
 If they remain `Pending`, verify the Cloudflare token and DNS propagation.
-- **Flux reports missing CRDs:** Install upstream CRDs before rerunning reconciliation (e.g., cert-manager: `kubectl apply --server-side -f https://github.com/cert-manager/cert-manager/releases/download/v1.18.2/cert-manager.crds.yaml`, MetalLB: `kubectl apply --server-side -k "github.com/metallb/metallb/config/crd?ref=v0.14.5"`).
+- **Flux reports missing CRDs:** The repository reconciles cert-manager (`v1.18.2`) and MetalLB (`v0.15.2`) CRDs automatically.
+If reconciliation still fails (for example, due to blocked network access), re-run `kubectl apply --server-side -f https://github.com/cert-manager/cert-manager/releases/download/v1.18.2/cert-manager.crds.yaml` and `kubectl apply --server-side -k "github.com/metallb/metallb/config/crd?ref=v0.15.2"`, then reconcile Flux again.
 - **HelmRelease fails with Invalid chart reference:** Confirm the chart/version exists in the referenced HelmRepository.
 If not, update the repo or remove the release (e.g., we removed local-path-provisioner in favor of Longhorn).
 - **ExternalDNS not updating records:** Check the ExternalDNS deployment logs (`kubectl logs -n external-dns deploy/external-dns`) and confirm the Cloudflare API token secret matches the values in `../clusters/homelab/infrastructure/addons/external-dns/helmrelease.yaml`.
 Successful syncs appear as `Applied desired changes` entries.